eurotech/eth-ansible-examples/playbook-lora-all-in-one-gateway-basic-install/dev_readme.md

 * Correct "changed when" on docker commands and other command/shell invocations
 * ESF interfering with Docker still in ESF 7!
 * Implement docker log rotation https://docs.docker.com/config/containers/logging/json-file/
+* Add notice to documentation that ESF web console if open during installation may show "failed to install package" (CONFIRM THIS ERROR) if the packages are already installed.
+This can be safely ignored.

 MQTT Broker Credentials
 UN: LoRaMQTTUser